-According to national data published by the U.S. Bureau of Labor Statistics (BLS) in 2011, employment for brokerage clerks is projected to remain steady through 2018, however a growing job rate may not guarantee employment in the industry.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for brokerage clerks is projected to remain steady through 2024; however, a growing job rate may not guarantee employment in the industry.
 Prospective students are encouraged to conduct independent research regarding actual job growth rates, which vary according to location, education and experience.

 Brokerage Clerk Job Duties